animazum/Bioinformatics-Pipeline-Project/README.md

 so practically any linux machine would be able to run it in no time.
 ############################################################################

+Author
+Benjamin Padilla-Morales
+GitHub: animazum

+Dependencies
+samtools

-#Recomended preparations to run the program:
+Recomended setup to run the program:

 Install docker and create docker container
 I recommend to use docker for this as it is a very powerful tool to test and use any program in a safe and controlled environment.